tiffanimarlowe/project_template/README.md

 #### Prerequisites

-Gathered from the Matrice 600 spec data (shown above: Image 3) and package survey data, we have compiled a list of prerequisites and assumptions that apply to the AnyLogic simulation.
+Gathered from the Matrice 600 spec data (shown above: Image 3) and package survey data, we have compiled a list of prerequisites and assumptions that apply to the AnyLogic and Python simulation.
 Within each of the two models, specific parameters and assumptions have been set to improve system validity and overall system design.
 Each of the prerequisite and assumption listed below have been met and applied before running the simulations.

 + Drones fly with an average of 50 ft/second (15m/sec).
-This applies to drone acceleration and deceleration.
+This counts in drone acceleration and deceleration.
 + Drones are equipped with the TB48S battery configuration.
 This allows for 30 minutes of endurance for a 4.4 lbs payload/package.
-+ Due to the aforementioned prerequisites, maximum range is limited to 17 miles - allowing for an effective roundtrip radius of 8.5 miles.
++ Due to the aforementioned prerequisites, maximum "one-way" range is limited to 17 miles - allowing for an effective roundtrip radius of 8.5 miles.
 + Recharging battery time for a complete charge is set to 90 minutes (based on 0% to 100%).
 + Drones will be recharged to full capacity after each flight, regardless of the travelled distance and available battery life.
 + Recharge time roughly represents the flight time by a factor of 3.
 Meaning, a flight time between 3-6 minutes will require a recharging time of 9-18 minutes.
 + Drones will fly “uncontrolled”.
 Meaning, there will be no transmission range implemented.
 Instead, drones will be programmed with address coordinates and flight obstacles (flight profile) prior to the start of the simulation.
+This capability is one of the advantages of this drone.
+We are deliberatly ignoring the legal aspects for this method.

 #### Assumptions

 + The effective time from order to loading the drone is a triangular distribution with an average of 7 minutes (minimum of 3 minutes; maximum of 12 minutes).
 + Unloading a package at the destination is a uniform distribution between 20 and 45 seconds.
 + No package is heavier than 4 lbs.
-+ To provide various distances for the drones to cover and deliver to, the data set is equipped with 13 different addresses that vary in distance.
++ To provide various distances for the drones to cover and deliver to, the data set in AnyLogic is equipped with 13 different addresses (via GIS data) that vary in distance.
 + There is one distribution center that prepares the packages and houses the drones
 + The distribution center is responsible for the depicted area that has a diameter of 14.2 miles.
 We have chosen a smaller than possible (17 miles) diameter to allow room for additional measures such as wind (even minor wind speeds can have huge effects) and potential package drag.